temporalio/documentation/docs/tasks.md

 A Workflow Task is a Task that contains the context needed to make progress with a Workflow Execution.

 - Every time a new external event that might affect a Workflow state is recorded, a Workflow Task that contains the event is added to a Task Queue and then picked up by a Workflow Worker.
-- After the new event is handled, the Workflow Task is completed with a list of [Commands](/next/workflows#commands).
+- After the new event is handled, the Workflow Task is completed with a list of [Commands](/workflows#commands).
 - Handling of a Workflow Task is usually very fast and is not related to the duration of operations that the Workflow invokes.

 ### Workflow Task Execution

-A Workflow Task Execution is when a Worker picks up a Worker Task and uses it to make progress on the execution of a Workflow function.
+A Workflow Task Execution is when a Worker picks up a Workflow Task and uses it to make progress on the execution of a Workflow function.

 ### Activity Task